GoogleCloudPlatform/community/tutorials/kotlin-springboot-compute-engine.md

 ## Cleaning up

-After you have finished this tutorial, you can clean up the resources you created on GCP so you aren't be billed for them going forward.
+After you have finished this tutorial, you can clean up the resources you created on Google Cloud so you aren't be billed for them going forward.
 You can delete the resources individually, or delete the entire project.

 ### Delete individual resources

-1. Delete the load balancer from the GCP Console [network services](https://console.cloud.google.com/net-services) menu.
+1. Delete the load balancer from the Cloud Console [network services](https://console.cloud.google.com/net-services) menu.
 Also delete the related resources when prompted.

-1. Delete the Compute Engine instance group from the GCP Console [instance groups](https://console.cloud.google.com/compute/instanceGroups) menu.
+1. Delete the Compute Engine instance group from the Cloud Console [instance groups](https://console.cloud.google.com/compute/instanceGroups) menu.

-1. Delete the remaining single instance from the GCP Console [instances page](https://console.cloud.google.com/compute/instances).
+1. Delete the remaining single instance from the Cloud Console [instances page](https://console.cloud.google.com/compute/instances).

 1. Delete the Cloud Storage bucket hosting your OTP release from the